Det-Tech/smart-contract/README.md

 ## Testing

-Ensure the registry submodule is in the root directory
+Initialize the registry submodule in the root directory:

--`rm -r registry` -`git clone git@github.com:trusttoken/registry.git`
+- `git submodule init && git submodule update``

 To run the tests and generate a code coverage report:

 - `npm install`
-- `./node_modules/.bin/solidity-coverage`
+- `npm test`

 ## Other Information